Troy Dorchester: Personal life

 Troy is a third generation champion chuckwagon driver whose grandfather was hall-of-fame cowboy Tom Dorchester - a 4-time World and 2-time Calgary Stampede champion, his father Garry Dorchester is a former World and Calgary Stampede Champion, and Uncle Dallas Dorchester was a former World and 2-time Calgary Stampede Champion as well.
 Troy is a first cousin to 2-time World Champion Chuckwagon Driver Rick Fraser, and 2-time World Champion Chuckwagon Outrider Quinn Dorchester.
-Troy has three children - Hilary, Haley and Connor.
+Troy has three children - Emilee, Haley and Connor.
 He and his wife Jennifer make their home in Westerose, Alberta.